 Within the Google My Business dashboard, a business owner can:

-- Manage Google Locations (you can manage hundreds from one Google account).
+- Manage Google Business Profiles (you can manage hundreds from one Google account).

 - Add users.